SpenceKonde/DxCore/megaavr/extras/PWMandTimers.md

 * Overclocked (generally works and can be achieved with internal oscillator) ** Way overclocked (untested, requires external crystal or oscillator).
-** TCD0 at those speeds doesnt have to use CLK_PER - it can use the internal oscillator, which we might set to, oh, whatever the most friendly and convenient speeds is
+** TCD0 at those speeds does not have to use CLK_PER - it can use the internal oscillator, which we might set to, oh, whatever the most friendly and convenient speeds is
 Prescale A and F_PWM apply to all pins not on TCD0.
 TOP is always set to 254 Prescale D, TOP D, and F_PWM D apply to the pins on TCD0.
 Where marked, we clock from OSCHF instead of using CLK_PER